codacy-badger/twitterfriends/README.md

     - Just have to run the main.go file now, and your friend will speak for the first time `go build -o myAwesomeFriend; ./myAwesomeFriend`

 Here you go !
-Your friend talks for the first time, congrats !
+Your friend talks for the first time, congrats ! :smiley:

 ## What can it do ?
 #### SendTweet(*status string*) *func*